USNS Mercy Hospital Ship to Return to San Diego Following Relief Efforts in LA - Times of San Diego

-The San Diego-based hospital ship USNS Mercy will return to its home port Friday following nearly two months in Los Angeles, where it served as a relief valve while Southland medical centers coped with the burgeoning coronavirus pandemic.
+The San Diego-based hospital ship USNS Mercy began the trip back to its homeport Friday following nearly two months in Los Angeles, where it served as a relief valve while Southland medical centers coped with the burgeoning coronavirus pandemic.

 Support Times of San Diego's growth